THS-International/website/src/markdown-pages/faq.md

           everyone involved in the reception.

           In addition, ticket swaps are allowed and encouraged.
-For these to be confirmed, both parties must send an email to info@thsint.se with the swap request at least 48 hours prior to the event.
-We encourage you to not send money before receiving confirmation of the swap from us.
+More details on how the ticket swap works can be found in our Signup System.
+Please note that, if you paid already for this event, you will handle the payment independently and that the buyer has to have collected their wristband.
+The Reception is not to be held accountable for payments resulting from or related to ticket swaps"
         title: >-
           I've signed up for an event , but I am not able to attend it.
 What do I do?